holtrop/propane/doc/user_guide.md

 will be executed immediately before the token node is freed.
 For C++, the `delete` statement is used to free the token tree node, so the destructor for any custom token user fields will be called.
+For Rust, a token user field which owns its memory is dropped along with the context, so a `free_token_node` code block is only needed for memory which Rust does not track.

 ##> `tree` statement - tree generation mode